omdnaik/techspec-ai-agent/Prompt.md

+We need to refactor where the application stores its cache file.
+Currently, it generates the .cgr-hash-cache.json (or .cgr state files) directly inside the target repository being scanned (the --repo-path).
+This pollutes the target codebase.
+​Please implement the following architectural change:
+​1.
+Locate the Cache Path Logic:
+Search the project for .cgr-hash-cache.json or .cgr.
+This is likely in GraphUpdater, CodeRetriever, or a configuration file handling file hashing.
+​2.
+Centralize the Cache Location:
+Change the path resolution so the cache file is saved in the root directory of the code_graph_rag application itself, NOT the target repository. (e.g., resolve it relative to __file__ or the tool's launch directory).
+​3.
+Prevent Cache Collisions:
+Since we will scan multiple different repositories with this tool, the cache file must be unique to the project being scanned.
+Modify the cache filename to include the target repository's folder name or a hash of the --repo-path.
+​Example: Instead of .cgr-hash-cache.json, generate .cgr_cache/confirmations_hash_cache.json inside the code_graph_rag root directory.
+​4.
+Clean Up:
+Ensure the cache loading, saving, and checking logic all strictly respect this new centralized path.

 We are dealing with a completely swallowed exception.
 The Neo4j database flush is failing for Pass 2 (Classes and Methods), but absolutely nothing is being written to code_graph_rag.log or the terminal.
 The application is silently catching the error and pretending it succeeded.
 ​Please strip the silencers from the Neo4j execution block immediately:
 ​1.
 Locate the Flush Logic: